krutikabapat/NLP/README.md

 # NLP

-Question Answering Techniques and Paradigms
+## Question Answering Techniques and Paradigms

+Approaches of Question Classification:

+Manual classification:​ Manual classification applies hand-made rules to identify expected answer types.
+These rules may be accurate but they are time-consuming, tedious, and non-extensible in nature.

+Automatic classification:​ This type of definition helps on a better answer detection.
+Automatic classifications, in contrast, are extensible to new questions types with acceptable accuracy.

 ## Reference material to read: